Public Responses to Requests for Information

 As part of our commitment to being open and transparent, we publish our responses to Freedom of Information requests on a monthly basis, also known as a disclosure log.

-The information that is published may have a wider public interest, be frequently requested or not available by another source.
-It may be used for non-commercial research purposes only.
-If you wish to supply this information to the public, you will need permission from the copyright holder, which in most instances will be owned by us.
+The information that is published may have a wider public interest, be frequently requested, or not available by another source.
 All personal details such as names address etc are redacted (removed) prior to publication to protect the privacy of the requestor.

-You can find data published by government departments and agencies, public bodies and local authorities here data.gov.uk.
+You can find data published by government departments and agencies, public bodies and local authorities at data.gov.uk.
 This data can be used to carry out research, services available or how the government works.

 Nomis is a service provided by the Office for National Statistics, ONS, to give you free access to the most detailed and up-to-date UK labour market statistics from official sources.
 Information for NWLDC can found via the Local Authority Profile.

-Official Statistics are produced impartially and free from political influence via the following link
+Official Statistics are produced impartially and free from political influence.

 The Act itself does not place restrictions on how the information supplied under it may be used.